obriencj/obriencj.github.io/source/projects/motorcycle/index.md

 TU250x.
 Fuel injected, SOHC, air-cooled -- 249cc of pure joy.

 Mine came from [Team Powersports in Raleigh][tps], and is a 2013 model.
-I've only made a few minor modifications so far.
+I've only made a few modifications so far.

 * de-stickered
 * bar-end mirrors